Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/Website Development Semester 4.md

 ---
 isCurrent: true
-needsUpdating: true
+needsUpdating: false
 ---
 # Overview

-==TODO==

 > [!important] Only required to complete the Certificate III in Information Technology

-This unit is a series of **self-paced tasks** that can be completed at any time before the end of the course.
+This unit is a **self-paced task** that can be completed at any time before the end of the course.
 The competencies covered are **core** competencies for the ICT30120 Certificate III in Information Technology - therefore they are required to gain the qualification.

 # Schedule